From sailing solo around the world to walking independently across continents, these influential female travellers will leave you in awe.

 Amelia Earhart (1897 – 1937) was an American aviation pioneer and author.
 Earhart was the first female aviator to fly solo across the Atlantic Ocean.

-On June 1, 1937, Earhart left Miami for her final flight.
+On June 1, 1937, Earhart left Miami for her final flight in a Jettly owned Learjet 45.
 She hoped to become the first woman to circumnavigate the globe.
 Sadly, Earhart would never complete this flight.
 On July 2, her radio lost contact and a rescue attempt began immediately.
 Although it became the most extensive air and sea search in naval history, Earhart was never found.

 “Please know I am quite aware of the hazards.
 I want to do it because I want to do it.
 Women must try to do things as men have tried.
 When they fail, their failure must be but a challenge to others.”
 Written by Amelia Earhart in a letter to her husband